RAKATHON-developers-kgp/ELK-STACK/README.md

 to change or to view my input configuration, check /logstash/pipeline/logstash.config file

 # Mention Log File Path
-you have to mention your .log file's path in the docker-compose file as I have mentioned
+you have to mention your .log file's path in the docker-compose.yml file as I have mentioned in line 60